 Click here for a past short story for Father’s Day, “Automatic Postcard.”

-Other short stories by David Telbat: custom Last Stand Chronicles, Short Adventure Stories, and Extractions & Longer Stories.
+Read other short stories by David Telbat: custom short stories called Last Stand Chronicles, and Short Adventure Stories, and Extractions & Longer Stories.
 Visit our Novel News page for latest news on current and upcoming novels!
-Subscribe to never miss a story or related post weekly, plus receive our exclusive PDF gift, “Beyond the Pages: Other COIL Stories.”
+Subscribe to never miss a story, or related post, weekly, plus receive our exclusive gifts and discounts!

-COMING UP: Join us again on WEDNESDAY for David Telbat’s reviews on two favorite books: The Soulwinner by C.H.
+COMING UP: Join us next time for David Telbat’s reviews on two favorite books: The Soulwinner by C.H.
 Spurgeon, and Danger in the Shadows by Dee Henderson.
-And the following MONDAY, David has a fictional letter to COIL from a Nigerian believer.
+And in the following post, David has a fictional letter to COIL from a Nigerian believer.